panel-attack/panel-attack/Custom Sounds Readme.txt

 About Music:
--Music files should be named "normal_music" and "danger_music" -If your music has an intro, cut it from the main music file, and name it "normal_music_start" or "danger_music_start" -The game looks for music in the following folders order:
+-Music files should be named "normal_music" and "danger_music" -If your music has an intro, cut it from the main music file, and name it "normal_music_start" or "danger_music_start" -The game looks for music in the following folders, in this order:
     1. "%appdata%/Panel Attack/sounds/[chosen sound pack]/characters/[character name]" (**use default character name!**)
     2. "%appdata%/Panel Attack/sounds/[chosen sound pack]/music/[stage name]"
     3. "[built-in sounds directory]/music/[stage name]"